Read more about:

 With great respect for the natural selection throughout millions of years, Langedrag has attempted to preserve the most primitive breeds of each species.
 There are 22 species on the farm, with a total of approx. 250 individuals, which include wolves, lynx, reindeer, artic fox, horses, goats, Telemark cattle, Highland cattle, Yak, Mouflon sheep, fowl, duck, geese, and rabbits.

 The farm is open to the public all year around.
-Feeding time for the wolves and lynx is 14.00 Saturday /Sunday and every day during the summer holidays.
+Feeding time for the wolves and lynx is 14.00 Saturday /Sunday and every day during the summer holidays and the moose 13.00.

 We request that visitors observe the following rules: